Ahualulco de Mercado

-Ahualulco de Mercado is a City and municipality, in Jalisco in central-western Mexico.
-The municipality covers an area of 134.22 km2.
+Ahualulco de Mercado is a city and municipality, in Jalisco in central-western Mexico.
+The municipality covers an area of 274 km2.

 As of 2005, the municipality had a total population of 21,465.

 Name origin

 Ahualulco comes from the Nahuatl word Ayahualolco which means "place of water crowned" or "place around the water."

-Geographical description
+Geography

 Location

 Ahualulco de Mercado is located in central Jalisco, at coordinates 20° 37'20" to 20° 46'10" north latitude and 103° 52'00" to 104º 04'30" west longitude.

 The municipality is bordered on the north by the municipalities of Etzatlán, San Juanito de Escobedo and Tequila, on the east by the town of Teuchitlán, on the south by the municipalities Teuchitlán and Ameca, and on the west by the municipalities of Ameca and Etzatlán.

 It lies on the road from El Refugio to San Marcos and is the most populous town and tourism in this area.